-The effectiveness of NACWA’s advocacy efforts depend significantly on a robust communications platform.
-While advocacy messaging seems to be exclusively directed toward government officials, agencies and policymakers, the effectiveness of that messaging is determined in large part by how it reaches – and impacts – the general public, and the single citizen.
+The effectiveness of NACWA’s advocacy efforts depend significantly on a robust communications strategy.
+While our advocacy messaging is primarily directed toward government officials, agencies and policymakers, the effectiveness of that messaging is determined in large part by how it reaches – and impacts – the general public.

-Since NACWA’s advocacy is focused on achieving beneficial policy for clean water utilities, professionals and all the communities that depend on clean water, NACWA’s advocacy communications must engage the public, and by extension, engage every medium involved with the public forum, including: traditional media, alternative media, grass roots channels, and emerging media.
+NACWA’s advocacy efforts are focused on achieving beneficial policy for clean water utilities, the professionals that keep them running and all the communities that depend on clean water.
+Accordingly, NACWA’s advocacy communications must engage the public through every available medium, from national media outlets to Beltway and trade press coverage, to social media, and new and disruptive media channels.

-Whether the purpose is to tell the stories of clean water utilities; organize platforms for concerned citizens to gather, to be heard and share ideas; or to hold public officials accountable; NACWA communications is a vital pillar to the Association’s advocacy effort.
+Whether the purpose is to tell the stories of clean water utilities, organize platforms for concerned citizens to gather, to be heard and share ideas, or to share best practices among public clean water utilities -- NACWA's communications advocacy is a vital component of the Association’s overall advocacy priorities.

 Issue-Based Advocacy Communications

-As the nation’s recognized leader in clean water advocacy—legislative, regulatory and legal—NACWA must constantly find effective ways to communicate the most relevant clean water issues to the public, and more importantly, point out the ramifications of those issues as they pertain to public policy and implementation.
+As the nation’s recognized leader in clean water advocacy, NACWA must constantly find effective ways to communicate the most relevant clean water issues to the public, and more importantly, point out the ramifications of those issues as they pertain to public policy and implementation.

-To accomplish this, NACWA is dedicated to using all its resources to clearly define and analyze the public affairs issues impacting the clean water landscape most, and to communicate fact-based messaging that will advance clean water advocacy priorities on both the local and national levels.
+To accomplish this, NACWA is dedicated to using all its resources to clearly define and analyze the public affairs issues impacting the clean water landscape, and to communicate fact-based messaging that will advance clean water advocacy priorities on both the local and national levels.

-In addition to its commitment to legislative, regulatory and legal expertise on clean water, NACWA is dedicated to being a top technical resource in water quality, water management and sustainable ecosystem protection.
+In addition to its commitment to advocating to legislative, regulatory, and legal rulemaking bodies on clean water public policies, NACWA is also dedicated to being a top technical resource in water quality, water management, and sustainable ecosystem protection.

 Click here for the NACWA’s latest Press Releases, News and Publications.